Unraveling the Psychological, Neurological, and Behavioral Mechanisms Behind Emotional Fraud

 The Industrialization of Romance Fraud

-Romance scams are no longer the domain of lone operators; they have become industrialized, with organized crime syndicates running sophisticated operations.
+Romance scams are no longer the domain of lone operators.
+They have become industrialized, with organized crime syndicates running sophisticated operations.
 Scam centers employ teams of trained “romancers,” data analysts, and tech experts who collaborate to maximize success rates.
 These groups use stolen data, artificial intelligence, and automation to identify targets and personalize approaches.

 Why Smart, Educated People Fall for Scams